 One key difference between them is that Seiler-Baldinger illustrates the loops with their legs crossed, producing closed stitches, while Henshall illustrates open loops.
 The two drawings also differ in the way the legs of the loop pass around the side of the stitch to which it is anchored in the preceding row.
 Seiler-Baldinger shows them passing in front and Henshall shows them passing behind.
 This correlates to the distinction slip stitch crocheters make between ordinary and ‘inverse’ stitches, or knitters make between knit and purl.

-By showing each row as a separate strand, Henshall’s drawing provides a good schematic illustration of shepherd’s knitting, which when worked flat is characterized by the yarn being cut at the end of each row.
-That craft has a strong attested connection with Scotland but nalbinding has no such nexus beyond the bootees.
-It is therefore reasonable to question whether Henshall correctly identified the tool and technique used to produce them.
+By showing each row as a separate strand, Henshall’s drawing provides a good schematic illustration of shepherd’s knitting, which when worked flat, is characterized by the yarn being cut at the end of each row.
+That craft has a strong attested connection with Scotland and it is reasonable to question whether Henshall correctly identified the tool and technique used to produce them.
 The earliest non-English descriptions of slip stitching with a hook are also from the 1780s.
 One is specifically about the production of shoes, adding further reason to pose that question.

 “This pair of child’s bootees of the 18th century is included because of the unusual technique employed to make them.
 The labels on the soles read ‘supposed to be made about the year 1780.
 Belonged to Agnes Taylor’s great-great-aunts.
 1880.’
 The uppers are a red wool fabric, the soles are leather.
 The dimensions are: length 4 3/4 ins., width 1 3/4 ins., height 3 ins.